Alex Thompson (rugby league)

 He made his first-grade début in Warrington's 44-34 win at home to Harlequins RL in round 27 of 2009's Super League XIV, in which he came off the bench to score a try.

 In 2011 Thompson signed a deal with Oldham R.L.F.C.
-(Heritage № 1290).
 Thompson was a target for Oldham R.L.F.C. for their 2012 team building operation.

 In 2012 Thompson signed a deal with Oxford Rugby League, This was part of a string of signings that included 4 other players and also old manager Tony Benson.

 In 2015 Thompson left Oxford because of the departure of Tony Benson and joined the North Wales Crusaders.